*Updated November 24th, 2025

 Gambrel Roof with Dormers

 Dormers aren’t just for looks.
-They let in tons of natural light and help with airflow, making the upper level feel less like an attic and more like a real, livable part of the house.
+They let in tons of natural light and help with ventilation, making the upper level feel less like an attic and more like a real, livable part of the house.
 Whether you’re dreaming of a quiet home office, a cozy guest room, or a fun playroom for the kids, dormers can help you make it happen without needing a full addition.

 It’s a practical upgrade that also adds personality, and it works for everything from historic homes to new builds.
+Well-placed dormers give the roof a unique and attractive profile while maintaining that familiar gambrel roof outline.

 Metal Gambrel Roof for a Sleek Finish